ArnoldV/Our.Umbraco.GMaps/README.md

 - Drag marker around
 - Set default location & zoomlevel on Data Type settings
 - Zoomlevel is saved on the proprety to use the same zoomlevel on your website
+- Centerpoint is saved on the proprety to use the same centerpoint on your website different than the marker.
+- MapType is saved on the proprety to use the same maptype on your website
+- User your SnazzyMaps API key to set mapstyles

 ## Install
 Use NuGet to install Our.Umbraco.Gmaps: